collaborativebioinformatics/RPG_Pikachu/README.md

 -  Shangzhe Zhang, Anastasia Illarionova, Prashant Ranjan, Tiancheng Xu, Aditi Sammi - Tech support
 -  Bryce Kille, ChunHsuan LO - SysAdmin

+## Introduction

+After two decades of refinements, the human reference genome (GRCh38) has become more accurate and mostly complete.
+However, there are still hundreds of unresolved gaps persist, and no single chromosome has been finished from end to end because of the existence of highly repeated sequences (called transposable elements).
+Foutunatedly, by using the high-coverage & ultra-long-read technologies, several scientific groups have presented a new human genome assembly that surpasses the continuity of GRCh38, along with a gapless, telomere-to-telomere assembly of a human chromosome, which is called CHM13 reference genome.

 ## Goal
 - To identify rare variants in CHM13 and recorrecting some of them as common variants.
 By Checking the fasta file directly.
 - To screen out in-frame stop codons sites that disagree with Ribo-seq analysis for validting the annotation.